-Welcome to “Off the Clock,” a little something that lands somewhere between Timeless and Timely.
+Welcome to “Off the Clock,” a little something that lands somewhere between Timeless & Timely.

-I send out this fun look at language and words most Saturdays.
+I send out this fun look at language and words every other Saturday, exclusively for our community of paying subscribers called the Ampersand Guild.
 If someone sent this to you, please consider subscribing.

 “As great minds have the faculty of saying a great deal in a few words, so lesser minds have a talent of talking much, and saying nothing.” — Francois de la Rochefoucauld

 Odds are that if you’re a fellow word nerd, you’ve already seen the news of the 2022 Banished Words List.